palapala-app/palapala_pdf/README.md

 This project is a Ruby gem that provides functionality for generating PDF files from HTML using the Chrome browser.
 It allows you to easily convert HTML content into PDF documents, making it convenient for tasks such as generating reports, invoices, or any other printable documents.
 The gem provides a simple and intuitive API for converting HTML to PDF, and it leverages the power and flexibility of the Chrome browser's rendering engine to ensure accurate and high-quality PDF output.
 With this gem, you can easily integrate PDF generation capabilities into your Ruby applications.

 At the core, this project leverages the same rendering engine as [Grover](https://github.com/Studiosity/grover), but with significantly reduced overhead and dependencies.
 Instead of relying on the full Grover/Puppeteer/NodeJS stack, this project uses a raw web socket to enable direct communication from Ruby to a headless Chrome or Chromium browser.
 This approach ensures efficieny while providing a streamlined alternative for rendering tasks without sacrificing performance or flexibility.
+It leverages work from [Puppeteer](https://pptr.dev/browsers-api/) (@puppeteer/browsers) to install a local Chrome-Headless-Shell if no Chrome is running, but that requires node (npx) to be available.

 This is how easy PDF generation can be in Ruby: